TradeRev/tr-coding-challenge/README.md

 ## Goal: You have been tasked with building part of a simple online auction system which will allow users to bid on cars for sale.

 #### Provide a bid tracker interface and concrete implementation with the following functionality:
-- [ ] Fork this repo.
-Keep it public until we have been able to review it.

 - [ ] Record a user's bid on a car
 - [ ] Get the current winning bid for a car